Preventative Tips for Fairs & Exhibitions

 Tips for helping to keep people healthy

-- Communicate the need to wash hands regularly: entering and leaving barn, after touching animals and before eating.
+Communicate the need to wash hands regularly: entering and leaving barn, after touching animals and before eating and drinking.
 This is important for both exhibitors and fair visitors.

 Tips for helping to keep pigs healthy

-- Monitor feed/water consumption.
+- Continuously monitor pigs for signs of sickness throughout their exhibition time and notify your swine superintendent if pigs become symptomatic.
+Things to monitor include: Feed/water consumption.
 When pigs are off feed or depressed, it may be a sign that they are becoming ill.

-- Normal temperature for a pig is 101.5 – 103.5 degrees F, if the temperature is equal to or greater than 105 degrees report to the Michigan Department of Agriculture and Rural Development at 800-292-3939.
+- Abnormal temperatures (normal temperature for a pig is 101.5 – 103.5 degrees Fahrenheit).
+If the temperature is equal to or greater than 105 degrees F, report to the Michigan Department of Agriculture and Rural Development at 800-292-3939.

-- Stress can increase the risk of illness in hogs.
+Stress can increase the risk of illness in hogs.
 In hot weather, it is important to reduce the stress on pigs as much as possible.
-Keep pigs cool, hydrated and consider shortening the time pigs are at the fair.
+Strategies include:

 Transporting pigs to the fair

 - Transportation is a stressful time for pigs during periods of heat.
-Avoid moving pigs during the heat of the day, and allow more time to load pigs.
+Avoid moving pigs during the heat of the day.

-- Remove feed from pigs for 12 hours before shipment (remove feed, but not water).
+- Remove feed from pigs for 12 hours before shipment.
+Do not remove water.